R-Types

 Kazumi Kujo, the chief producer for the series, suggested R-Types to Irem executives whilst in talks of a potential new R-Type game.
 Having fallen into heavy financial difficulties and being weary of the current console game market, Irem proposed that Kujo and staff create a collection of early R-Type games as a way to test the market if a sequel was suitable.
 Both games were reprogrammed from scratch via reverse-engineering the original hardware, as opposed to using software emulation.
-R-Types allowed Irem to familiarize themselves with the hardware of the PlayStation console.R-Types sold well, and gave Irem hope in a new R-Type game returning a profit.
+R-Types allowed Irem to familiarize themselves with the hardware of the PlayStation console.

+R-Types sold well, and gave Irem hope in a new R-Type game returning a profit.
 The game was praised by critics for its quality and extra content, although some argued that it could have benefited from additional games and that the difficulty of the two games could turn off potential players.
 It was re-released as a budget title in 2003, and as a digital download for the PlayStation Network in 2006.

+Gameplay

-GameplayR-Types includes conversions of the arcade games R-Type (1987) and R-Type II (1989).
+R-Types includes conversions of the arcade games R-Type (1987) and R-Type II (1989).
 In both games, the player controls a starship named the R-9 that must eradicate the Bydo, a powerful extraterrestrial race bent on the destruction of mankind.
 Gameplay involves shooting down enemies and avoiding collision with enemies, projectiles and obstacles.
 The R-9 can perform a charge shot by holding down the fire button, which when released disperses a blast that cuts through enemies.
 Destroying small "POW Armor" enemies causes them to leave behind a power-up item, which grants the player one of several unique abilities when collected.
 One is the "Force", an orange-colored pod that acts as a shield for the R-9 and provides additional firepower.
 The Force can be attached to either the front or back of the R-9, and can also be launched forwards or backwards to fly freely.
 R-Type II adds a number of additional features and mechanics, including new weapon types and a new type of charge shot that creates a barrage of shots that home in on enemies.

 Alongside the ports of the first two games, R-Types includes several pieces of bonus content.
 The "R Museum" is an extensive gallery featuring models and information ships, characters, enemies and locations spanning the history of the R-Type series up to that point, as well as a history of the series and promotional artwork.
 A demo for the then-upcoming R-Type Delta can be played, which ends upon completion of the second level.
 Two FMV cutscenes can be unlocked by getting a certain score in R-Type and R-Type II.
 High scores are saved to a PlayStation memory card.
 Controls for the Delta demo and the arcade ports can be modified to the player's liking.